Applying to the Program

 Every effort is made to match prospective Summer Fellows with a staff scientist whose research interests most closely match those of the student.
-The Selection Committee considers an applicant's Statement of Interest, course work history, and academic background and accomplishments when proposing a sponsor match.
-Applicants should therefore mention specific research interests whenever possible in their Statement of Interest.
+The Selection Committee considers an applicant's Research Statement, course work history, and academic background and accomplishments when proposing a sponsor match.
+Applicants should therefore mention specific research interests whenever possible in their Research Statement.

 Q. Will I have an opportunity to do field work?

 The opportunity to do field work varies from project to project.
 The type of project you engage in will determine your degree of field work.

 Projects are typically suggested by the prospective advisor, and are agreed upon jointly by the student and their advisor.
 The advisors make every effort to help the student select and pursue a research project that can provide meaningful results during the course of a 10 to 12 week Fellowship.

 » View Recent Projects

 Q. Why are Summer Fellows matched with staff scientists from the U.S. Geological Survey?

-The USGS Woods Hole Coastal and Marine Geology Team is one of three marine teams that conduct research within the USGS Coastal and Marine Geology Program.
+The USGS Woods Hole Coastal and Marine Science Center is one of three marine teams that conduct research within the USGS Coastal and Marine Geology Program.
 The goal of the Coastal and Marine Geology Program is to describe the geology of coastal and marine systems.
-To carry out this mission, the team has been located on WHOI's Quissett Campus in Woods Hole as an integral part of the Woods Hole research community for more than 35 years.
+To carry out this mission, the Center has been located on WHOI's Quissett Campus in Woods Hole as an integral part of the Woods Hole research community for more than 35 years.

 Q. Will I have to submit a paper when the summer is complete?

-Yes, all Summer Student Fellows are expected to present a brief mid-summer progress report, a public oral presentation to their department of research project results at the end of the summer, and a final written report describing his or her summer research project.
+Yes, all Summer Student Fellows are expected to present a brief mid-summer progress report, a public oral presentation to their department of research project results at the end of the summer, and a final written report describing their summer research project.